GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 Once we ssh to the instance, we will need to use *pip* to install scikit-learn and some other packages:
 ```
+# Run on the new instance
 sudo apt-get install python-pip
 pip install numpy pandas sklearn scipy tensorflow
 ```
 We are not using tensorflow to train the model in this sample.
-However we will be using GFile, a python class implemented in tensorflow which we will be using to access local and remote files.
+However we will be using GFile, a python class implemented in tensorflow which unifies how we access the local and remote files.

 The new instance also requires to obtain user access credentials:
 ```
+# Run on the new instance
 gcloud auth application-default login
 ```